T-x-T/paxteryaPlugin/README.md

 - Can replace specific words in chat messages with custom game information

+- Allows the configuration of 'regions', general purpose areas in the world which are drawn to dynmap and show an in-game message when entering them

 ## Gradle tasks

 `gradlew build` to run tests and generate the plugin jar in `build/libs/`